AvvyB/blender-multi-user/docs/tutorials/hosting_guide.rst

     :align: center
     :width: 450px

-    Get the zerotier client id
+    Get the ZeroTier client id

-2. Go to the network settings in the Member section and paste the Node ID into the Manualy Add Member field.
+2. Go to the network settings in the Member section and paste the Node ID into the Manually Add Member field.

 .. figure:: img/hosting_guide_add_node.png
     :align: center